 By generating a barcode from user input

-By cloning an NFC card
+By cloning a NFC card

-Are there any other features you would like to see in an app like this?
+Are there any other features you would like to see in such an app?

 If you would like to add anything else, please enter it below.

-Exit survey.
+Thank participants then exit survey.

 What data will be collected and how will it be captured and stored?

 Only answers to the questions will be collected, no personal or identifying information will be collected.
 The survey has been created using Qualtrics so their data protection and storage policies apply.
-No specific responses will be recorded elsewhere, as only compiled data in general terms will be used in the report. (e.g. 53% of surveyed people thought X)
+No specific responses will be recorded elsewhere, as only compiled summary data in general terms will be used in the report. (e.g. 53% of surveyed people thought X)

 How will data be processed?

 Data will be analysed to identify what features of the application are more important than others as well as look at suggested features not previously thought of.
-This information will be used in constructing the requirements and design documentation of the application and may be included in the final report.
+This information will be used in constructing the requirements and design documentation of the application and will be included in the final report.

 How and when will data be disposed of?

-At the completion of the project, or earlier if the individual responses are no longer deemed useful, they will be deleted from the Qualtrics servers using their survey administration pages.
+At the completion of the project, they will be deleted from the Qualtrics servers using their survey administration pages.